Topic: The covfefe choice between time and money

 Summary: the covfefe lemma

 Would you trade going from 35 to 40 years old for going from 5 million to 12 million?
-From 40 to 60 years from going from 12m to a billion?
+From 40 to 60 years for going from 12m to a billion?
 Try making a chart with your NWE vs. age for all ages 15 to 100.
-The amounts should be such that you on balance wouldn’t want to skip forward 5 years to get to the new Net Worth level.
+The amounts should be such that you on balance wouldn’t, or just barely would, want to skip forward 5 years to get to the new Net Worth level.

 Bookmark this page, share it, and subscribe to stay tuned for more of my musings on life, money, technology and financial matters.
 You’ll get my free e-book about my time at the European Hedge Fund Of The Decade too.